 Memories are usually composed of many sensory associations.
-For example, your memory of drinking freshly brewed beer in Germany is not only accompanied by the taste of it but the smell, the visual, the sounds around you, and often more associated memories of what happened before or after you drank the beer.
+For example, your memory of drinking freshly brewed beer in Germany is not only accompanied by the taste of it.
+You’ll also remember the smell, the visual, the sounds around you, and, often, more associated memories of what happened before or after you drank the beer.
 Gabriel intends to use the same associations to help you learn a language and never forget it.

 Following his journey through learning seven languages, Gabe developed a passion for the process itself.
-Soon, he created a language learning tool that received an overwhelming response and saw the most successful Kickstarter for an app in history in 2017.
+Shortly after, in 2017, he created a language learning tool that received an overwhelming response and saw the most successful Kickstarter for an app in history.